 There's so much to do at this lovely resort – the water park is just a small part.
-This makes a great weekend get-a-way in the winter – or what passes for winter in Texas, since part of the swim area is inside.
+This makes a great weekend getaway in the winter – or what passes for winter in Texas, since part of the swim area is inside.
 Great Wolf Lodge is packed full of activities and it's a must-visit.

 This water park is located in North Richland Hills and has a TON of things to do.
-They have the typical standard issue water park slides, lazy river and kids area but what you really need to check out is their events page for fun happenings like dive in movies and fireworks.
+They have the typical standard issue water park slides, lazy river, and kids area but what you really need to check out is their events page for fun happenings like dive-in movies and fireworks.

 The majority of the slides have a height requirement of 48″ but there's plenty to keep smaller kids occupied.
-Their newest attraction is the Thunder Rapids Water Coaster, which is part waters slide, part roller coaster.
+Our favorite is Thunder Rapids Water Coaster, which is part water slide, part roller coaster.